Chrissiku/Vet-clinic-database/README.md

 # Vet clinic database

-> In the project projects, I use a relational database to create the data structure for a vet clinic.
+> In the project projects, we use a relational database to create the data structure for a vet clinic.

 ## Getting Started